Many offices need secure printing, even if they don’t work in an industry that has confidentiality requirements.

 The finance industry tends to understand the importance of print security.

 - 50% of businesses surveyed have suffered a breach of security due to poor print processes.

 - 16% have had more than one occurrence, leaving just over a third who haven’t had any issues.

 The finance sector is one of the leaders in implementing release printing and proper print security processes, with 56% already implementing some systems to decrease the threat of security breaches through printing.

-29% of professional service offices haven’t experienced any print-related data breaches, but 46% have had one occurrence and 25% have had more than one.
+- 46% of professional services firms have experienced one occurrence of a print related data breach and 25% have had more than one.